 As a combined language arts and social studies project, each winter students in the Fourth and Fifth grades work both together and individually to create a presentation for the entire school community.

 By the Fifth Grade, Spanish is taking on more structure and, in addition to songs and games, vocabulary words are introduced and learned.

-They also begin the one-to-one iPad program.
-Additionally, they’re introduced to pre-algebra and geometry concepts that will ensure their success moving ahead.
+In math, they’re introduced to pre-algebra and geometry concepts that will ensure their success moving ahead.